Abraham Pole

-Abraham Pole (born 1999/2000) is a New Zealand rugby union player who plays for in the National Provincial Championship (NPC) and in Super Rugby Pacific.
-His playing position is prop.
+Abraham Pole (born 28 June 1998) is a New Zealand rugby union player who plays as a prop for French club Narbonne.

+He previously played for in New Zealand's National Provincial Championship and in Super Rugby Pacific.

 Early life

 Pole attended Otago Boys' High School, where he played for the school's First XV.

 In 2017, he played for the New Zealand Schools team.
 He has also played club rugby for Harbour RFC in Dunedin.